Author Ashley McCarthy / Category Kava / Published: Nov-11-2018

 Kava, also known as kava kava, awa, or kawa.
 Kava is best known in the US as a "natural" aternative to such anxiety drugs as Xanax of Valium.
 Whilst still relatively new to the western world, kava tea is an ancient ceremonial custom hailing from the South Pacific islands for hundreds if not thousands of years.
 A tea that isn’t commonly consumed for its taste, but rather its naturally euphoric and social benefiting active ingredients that are derived from the roots of the plant indigenous to these areas.

-Joe Rogan is a die hard fan, Even Britain’s royal family has tried it – both Prince Charles and Prince Harry partook in a ceremony knocking back a couple coconut bowls of the national drink on their last trip to Fiji.
+Championship surfers are die hard fans, Even Britain’s royal family has tried it – both Prince Charles and Prince Harry partook in a ceremony knocking back a couple coconut bowls of the national drink on their last trip to Fiji.

 Kava can offer both euphoric and relaxant effects with no deleterious effects on cognition.
 With mental health issues gaining more mainstream attention than ever before, it’s no surprise that Kava and its miraculous list of benefits is exploding in popularity with America’s experimental youth and health fanatics.

 However, Kava tea is also steeped in controversy.
 It was once totally banned in Germany after a study linked it to liver damage 1.
 But with so many conflicting sources of information, what do you really need to know about Kava?